 ISSUER Maury County, Tennessee (the "County").
-ISSUE \$42,380,000 General Obligation School and Public Improvement Bonds, Series 2023 (the "Bonds").
-PURPOSE To finance the (i) construction, improvement, renovation, equipping, and repairing of public school athletics facilities, school buses, and other school facilities; (ii) relocation of County administrative facilities; (iii) rehabilitation and expansion of an existing County archives building; (iv) acquisition of all related property real and personal; (v) payment of legal, fiscal, administrative, architectural and engineering costs incident to any or all of the foregoing; (vi) reimbursement to the appropriate fund of the County for prior expenditures for the foregoing costs, if applicable; and (vii) payment of costs incident to the issuance and sale of the Bonds.
-DATED DATE Date of Delivery of Bonds August 8, 2023.
-INTEREST DUE Each October 1 and April 1, commencing October 1, 2023.
-PRINCIPAL DUE April 1, 2024 through April 1, 2043.
-SETTLEMENT DATE August 8, 2023.
-OPTIONAL REDEMPTION The Bonds maturing on or before April 1, 2032 shall mature with option of redemption.
+ISSUE \$4,615,000 General Obligation Bonds, Series 2023A (the "Bonds").
+PURPOSE To finance the (i) renovation and improvement of the airport terminal facilities owned and operated by the Maury County Regional Airport Authority, a governmental entity and instrumentality of the City of Columbia, the City of Mount Pleasant, and the County (the "Airport Authority"); (ii) acquisition of all property, real and personal, appurtenant to the foregoing; (iii) payment of legal, fiscal, administrative, architectural and engineering costs incident to the foregoing; (iv) reimbursement of the County for prior expenditures for the foregoing costs; and (v) payment of costs incident to the issuance and sale of the Bonds.
+The Airport Authority will enter into an interlocal agreement with the County (the "Interlocal Agreement"), pursuant to which the Airport Authority will make annual payments to the County equal to debt service on the Bonds.
+DATED DATE Date of Delivery of Bonds (projected to be December 12, 2023).
+INTEREST DUE Each October 1 and April 1, commencing April 1, 2024.
+PRINCIPAL DUE April 1, 2024 through April 1, 2046.
+SETTLEMENT DATE December 12, 2023 (use for bidding purposes).
+OPTIONAL REDEMPTION The Bonds maturing on or before April 1, 2032 shall mature without option of redemption.
 The Bonds maturing on or after April 1, 2033 are subject to optional redemption at the option of the County on April 1, 2032 and thereafter, as a whole or in part, at any time, at the redemption price of par plus accrued interest to the redemption date.
 See "The Bonds - Optional Redemption" herein.
 SECURITY The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
 For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds are additionally payable from, but not secured by, the moneys paid to the County by the Airport Authority pursuant to the terms of the Interlocal Agreement.
 See "The Bonds - Security - Source of Payment" herein.

-RATING "Aa2" by Moody's Investor Services, Inc. ("Moody's") based on documents and other information provided by the County.
-The rating reflects only the view of Moody's and neither the County. the Municipal Advisor nor the Underwriters make any representations as to the appropriateness of such rating.
+RATING "" by Moody's Investor Services, Inc. ("Moody's") based on documents and other information provided by the County.
+The rating reflects only the view of Moody's and neither the County, the Municipal Advisor nor the Underwriters make any representations as to the appropriateness of such rating.
 There is no assurance that such rating will continue for any given period of time or that it will not be lowered or withdrawn.
 Any such downward change in or withdrawal of the rating may have an adverse effect on the secondary market price of the Bonds.
 Any explanation of the significance of the ratings may be obtained from Moody's.
 See "Rating" herein.
 TAX MATTERS In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County, interest on the Bonds will be excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax, except for certain corporations, as more fully described herein.
 For an explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
 (See "Tax Matters" herein).
-REGISTRATION AND PAYING U.S. Bank Trust Company, National Association, Nashville, AGENT Tennessee.
+REGISTRATION AND PAYING AGENT U.S. Bank Trust Company, National Association, Nashville, Tennessee.
+MUNICIPAL ADVISOR Stephens Inc. UNDERWRITER